William Evans-Gordon

-Major Sir William Eden Evans Gordon (8 August 1857 – 31 October 1913) was a British MP who had served as a military diplomat in India.
+Major Sir William Eden Evans Gordon (8 August 1857 – 31 October 1913) was a British politician, military officer, and diplomat.
+He was a Member of Parliament (MP) who had served as a military diplomat in India.

 As a political officer on secondment from the British Indian Army from 1876 to 1897 during the British Raj, he was attached to the Foreign Department of the Indian Government.
-His career in India was a mixture of military administrative business on the volatile North-West Frontier, and of diplomacy and foreign policy in advising Maharajas or accompanying the Viceroy in the Princely States.
+His career in India was a mixture of military administrative business on the volatile North-West Frontier, and of diplomacy and foreign policy in advising maharajas or accompanying the viceroy in the princely states.

-After leaving the army, Evans Gordon returned to Britain and in 1900 was elected as Conservative Party MP for Stepney on an "anti-alien platform".
+After leaving the army, Evans Gordon returned to Britain and in 1900 was elected as Conservative MP for Stepney on an "anti-alien platform".
 As a result of the pogroms in Eastern Europe, Jews were arriving in increasing numbers in Britain to stay or en route for America.
 Evans Gordon, as a "restrictionist", was heavily and actively involved in the passing of the Aliens Act 1905, which sought to limit the number of people allowed to enter Britain even temporarily.
 He held Stepney from 1900 to 1907.

 Early life

-William Eden Evans Gordon was born in Chatham, Kent, the youngest son of Major-General Charles Spalding Evans Gordon (19 September 1813–18 January 1901) and his first wife, Catherine Rose (23 July 1815 – 1858), daughter of Rev. Dr. Alexander Rose, D.D., a Presbyterian minister of Inverness.
+William Eden Evans Gordon was born in Chatham, Kent, the youngest son of Major-General Charles Spalding Evans Gordon (19 September 1813 – 18 January 1901) and his first wife, Catherine Rose (23 July 1815 – 1858), daughter of Rev. Dr. Alexander Rose, D.D., a Presbyterian minister of Inverness.
 William was the youngest of seven children.
-See also Family tree below.
+See also Family life below.

 His mother died in 1858, soon after he was born.
 He was educated at Cheltenham College and entered in October 1870, at the same time as his older brother Charles [Jr.]), and at the Royal Military College, where he was an unattached Sub-Lieutenant on 15 July 1876.